-If you want to know more about studying Government and Politics in the Sixth Form you can click on the image (right) to read the Edexcel course specification.

-Alternatively why not pop into the department and speak to Dr Rees who will be more than happy to give you a course overview.
+If you want to know more about studying Politics in the Sixth Form then you can explore the courses using the links below.
+Alternatively, why not pop into the department and speak to Dr Rees (Head of Department) who will be more than happy to give you an overview of the courses.